Usage dictionary

 - master

 - Don't use.
 Use "manager" for the centralized management, leading, or coordinating node, and when you discuss the relationship of that node with other nodes that interact with it.
-See manager node in the Splexicon.
+See manager and manager node in the Splexicon.

 - Do this